CodeYourFuture/Module-Data-Groups/Sprint-2/feedback.md

 ## `Sprint-2/stretch/count-words.js`

-Does the following function calls return what you expect?
+Do the following function calls return what you expect?

 ```
 countWords("Hello,World!
 Hello World!");